0xraz/0xraz/README.md

-- 👀 I’m interested in blockchain and data science
+- 👀 Who doesn't like blockchain and data
-- 🌱 I’m currently learning everything
-- 💞️ I work on co0L projects
 - 📫 @jose_lasso telegram

 <!---